I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 This seems to have had the desired effect of suppressing dissent against the Church for almost a century.

-But, then Foxe’s Book of Martyrs records that “In 1506, one William Tilfrey, a pious man, was burnt alive at Amersham, in a close called Stoneyprat, and at the same time, his daughter, Joan Clarke, a married women, was obliged to light the fagots (kindling) that were to burn her father.”
+But, then Foxe’s Book of Martyrs records that “In 1506, one William Tilfrey, a pious man, was burnt alive at Amersham, in a close called Stoneyprat, and at the same time, his daughter, Joan Clarke, a married woman, was obliged to light the fagots (kindling) that were to burn her father.”

 The Bucks Free Press notes that “The persecution of the Amersham Lollards continued with their surviving leader, Thomas Chase.
 He was tortured in an attempt to force him to recant but it eventually killed him.”

 In all, six men and one woman of Amersham were killed for the beliefs in John Wycliffe’s teaching, the last in 1532.
-Half a dozen others were put to death in different parts of the country The following year Henry VIII severed the English Church from Rome and the burning of heretics came to an end - for a while.
+Half a dozen others were put to death in different parts of the country.
+The following year, Henry VIII severed the English Church from Rome and the burning of heretics came to an end―for a while.

 Death by Burning at the Stake

-Being executed by fire must have been a hideously painful and drawn out affair.
+Being executed by fire must have been a hideously painful and drawn-out affair.
 It was reserved in England for those convicted of heresy or treason and was a crowd-pleasing spectacle.
 Witches were also given this punishment.